Coffee is one of the most popular beverages worldwide. In many countries, it is a cultural phenomenon.

 However, not everyone likes the taste of cream in their coffee.
 Some find it too overpowering or “heavy”.
 Others may not enjoy the sweetness that cream brings to coffee.

-It has a high-calorie count and a high-fat content, so it can be difficult to consume in large quantities.
 But for those who enjoy the taste, heavy cream can be a delicious addition to coffee.

-How do you add heavy cream to coffee?
+How to add heavy cream to coffee

 There are a few ways that you can incorporate heavy cream into your coffee:

-• You can pour the heavy cream into your coffee
+• You can pour the heavy cream into your coffee.

-• Or, you can whip the heavy cream and serve it on hot or cold coffee (whipped cream)
+• Or, you can whip the heavy cream and serve it on hot or cold coffee (whipped cream).

 Adding one or two tablespoons (15 to 30 ml) of heavy cream into an 8-ounce cup will give your coffee a well-balanced flavor.

-If you’d like to first whip the heavy cream, you can choose to sweeten it slightly, or you can keep it sugar-free by whipping it until stiff peaks form.
-You can do this with an electric mixer or by using a whisk.
+If you’d like to whip the heavy cream first, you can choose to sweeten it slightly, or you can keep it sugar-free by whipping it until stiff peaks form.

 Homemade vanilla whipped cream, ready to use.